William McCullagh Torrens

-William Torrens McCullagh Torrens (13 October 1813 – 26 April 1894) was an Irish Liberal politician, who sat in the House of Commons for English constituencies variously between 1848 and 1885.
+William Torrens McCullagh Torrens (13 October 1813 – 26 April 1894) was an Irish Liberal politician, who sat in the House of Commons for various constituencies between 1848 and 1885.

+Life

 Torrens was the son of James McCullagh of Greenfield, Dublin, and his wife Jane Torrens, daughter of Andrew Torrens of Dublin.
 He was educated at Trinity College, Dublin.
 In 1835 he was Assistant Commissioner of the Irish Poor Inquiry and was called to the bar in Ireland in 1836.
 He was an original member of the Anti-Corn Law League founded in 1838.
 In 1846 he was private secretary to Henry Labouchere when he was Chief Secretary for Ireland.